-Whatever happens with COVID-19 in the future, the state has already suffered immense economic damage.
+In the meantime, the economic toll continues to mount.
 Between March 15 and May 30, Michigan received 2.2 million initial unemployment claims-the fifth-highest nationally, amounting to more than a third of the Michigan workforce.
 During this crisis, Michigan has often processed more unemployment claims in a single day than in the most painful week of the Great Recession, and the state already saw its highest unemployment rate since the Great Depression (22.7% in April).
-Between March 15 and May 21, Michigan paid out over \$7 billion in benefits to eligible Michiganders.
 The Michigan Department of Treasury predicts that this year the state will lose between \$1 and \$3 billion in revenue.
-As a result, local governments will be hard-pressed to provide essential services to their communities and many families in Michigan will struggle to pay their bills or even put food on the table.
+At the same time, continued federal support is by no means assured: unless it is renewed, for example, Congress's emergency infusion of money into the unemployment system will cease at the end of this month.
+Without that money, many families in Michigan will struggle to pay their bills or even put food on the table.